-Your doctor will discuss with you what will happen before, during and after your triple assessment, and any pain you might have.
-This is your opportunity to understand what will happen, and you can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedures.
-This will help you to be informed, so you can give your consent for the procedures to go ahead, which you may be asked to do by signing a consent form.
+Your doctor will explain how to prepare for your procedure.
+Your doctor will also discuss with you what will happen before, during and after your triple assessment, and any pain you might have.
+This is your opportunity to understand what will happen.
+You can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedures.
+This will help you to be informed, so you can give your consent for the procedures to go ahead.
+You may be asked to do this by signing a consent form.

 You will need to remove your clothes above your waist.
 Your doctor will examine your breasts and armpits and press gently on your skin to feel for any changes in texture.

 In breast imaging, your doctor will take pictures of the inside of your breast.

 Imaging is usually done in the X-ray department of a hospital by a radiographer.
 Alternatively, a radiologist may do your test.
 A radiologist is a doctor who specialises in using imaging methods to diagnose medical conditions.

 The type of imaging you have will depend on your age and your personal circumstances.
 The most common types of breast imaging are mammography and ultrasound.

 Mammography uses X-rays to create a picture of your breasts.
 It's usually done while you’re standing up.
 Your radiographer will press your breast between two plastic plates to keep it still.
 Some women find the pressure of these plates uncomfortable but the test doesn’t take long (less than 10 minutes).

 An ultrasound uses sound waves to produce an image of the inside of your breast.
 You will lie on an examination couch for the scan.
 Your radiologist or radiographer will put gel on your breast and then move a sensor over your skin.
 He or she can see the images on a screen and is likely to save them to look at again later.